 Mission Viejo, CA 92692

-Dr. Cindy Vyskocil is the Vice Chancellor of Human Resources at South Orange County Community College District (SOCCCD), where she serves as the district’s chief human resources officer and negotiator and oversees all aspects of labor relations and employment services.
-With 25 years of service in the public sector, including 19 years in community college administration, Dr. Vyskocil is well-known for her experienced human resources leadership at both multi-college and single-college districts.
+Dr. Cindy Vyskocil is the Vice Chancellor of Human Resources at South Orange County Community College District (SOCCCD), where she serves as the district’s chief human resources officer chief and negotiator while also overseeing all aspects of labor relations and employment services.
+With over 30 years of service in the public sector, including 23 years in community college administration, Dr. Vyskocil is well-known for her experienced human resources leadership at both multi-college and single-college districts.

 Before joining SOCCCD, Dr. Vyskocil was the Vice Chancellor of Human Resources at Coast Community College District, Associate Vice President of Human Resources at Long Beach Community College District, and Director of Equity and Diversity at North Orange County Community College District, respectively.
 She began her career serving in the Orange County Superior Court system as the Manager of Traffic and Minor Offenses before transitioning into higher education administration.

-Dr. Vyskocil served two years as the Chair of the Equal Employment Diversity and Equity Consortium for the southern region and was a recipient of the California Association for Postsecondary Education and Disability Administrator of the Year Award.
-She currently serves as the Chair of the Human Resources Committee for the Statewide Association of Community Colleges.
+Dr. Vyskocil served as the president of the Association of Chief Human Resource Officers (ACHRO) from 2018-2019.
+She also served two years as the Chair of the Equal Employment Diversity and Equity Consortium for the southern region and was a recipient of the California Association for Postsecondary Education and Disability Administrator of the Year Award.
+She currently serves as the Chair of the Human Resources Committee for the Statewide Association of Community Colleges (SWACC).

 Dr. Vyskocil holds a Doctorate in Educational Administration from the University of California, Irvine; a Master’s in Public Administration from California State University, Fullerton; and two Bachelor’s degrees – one in Justice Studies and one in Telecommunications – from Arizona State University.